• Skip to primary navigation

 Spring STEM Challenges

-You can print the spring STEM Challenge cards by clicking on the image below, or just follow the instructions on the linked pages.
+You can print the spring STEM Challenge cards by clicking on the button below or by following the instructions on the linked pages.

 4 spring STEM Challenges on a sheet of A4 paper ready to be printed.